thekaigonzalez/KTerminal/README.md

 KTerminal contains a bunch of symbols, and it's skeleton was built upon inspiration from the original BASH terminal.

+# KTerminal Arch
+KTerminal arch is a trial-and-error test distribution of KTerminal, edited from the source.

+KTerminal is flexible enough to support modifications, and easily too :)

 Inspiration from Bash and it's utilities